Reconciliation

 Sacrament of Penance/Reconciliation at Our Lady of Lourdes

-A priest is available in the Reconciliation Room (Confessional) in the church Saturdays from 4:00 - 4:30 pm and is also available by appointment.
+A priest is available in the Reconciliation Room (Confessional) in the church Sundays from 4:00 - 4:30 pm and is also available by appointment.

 Frequently Asked Questions about the Sacrament of Penance (Reconciliation)